pemarsnv/sv-save-reader/README.md

 # sv-save-reader
-A little save reader for the game Stardew Valley
+a little save reader for the game stardew valley🌻